-Mortgage fraud may never go away, and frankly it seems as if the fraudsters are becoming increasingly creative and brazen.
+Mortgage fraud persists and may never go away.
+Frankly it seems as if the fraudsters are becoming increasingly creative and brazen.
 The 2014 LexisNexis® 16th Annual Mortgage Fraud Report (lexisnexis.com) seems to agree with the sentiment, saying: “The reduced volume of consumers who are able to qualify for mortgage loans has led to a fiercely competitive and, in some ways, familiar Fraud for Profit marketplace… Ultimately, fraud and misrepresentation, especially in the mortgage application process, is likely to remain a serious and ongoing national problem.”

 A July 21st news release from the Maryland District of the U.S. Attorney’s Office (justice.gov/usao-md) reported that a Bethesda MD man pleaded guilty to conspiracy, wire fraud, and aggravated identity theft that stemmed from a mortgage fraud scheme.
 The scheme defrauded lenders to the tune of $3.8 million by using the names of immigrants and students, as well as false financial information, to buy almost three dozen row houses in Baltimore – all are in default or foreclosure.